 A user can be a member of multiple groups, and if one of the groups they’re in has access to a particular database or table, but another group they’re a member of does not, then they will have access to that database.

 In addition to setting permissions on your databases and tables, you can also set access permissions on the collections where your dashboards, questions, and pulses are saved.
-Collection permissions are not set from the Admin section; set them by clicking on the edit/pencil icon in the top-right of the screen when viewing a collection.
+Collection permissions can be set and edited from the collection itself, or the Admin Panel.

 To view and manage your groups, go to the Admin Panel, click on the People section, and then click on Groups from the side menu.